CharlesKasasira/Toll-Pay/README.md

 ## Problem Statement
 ---

-TRoad tolling is a method of raising revenue form transport infrastructure through imposing a charge or fee on the vehicle.
+Road tolling is a method of raising revenue form transport infrastructure through imposing a charge or fee on the vehicle.
 In Uganda today, we have one toll road at the Entebbe express highway and from the UNRA toll poll section 10.7 the allowed method of payment is by cash and credit cards, operator cards, mobile money and others.
 Payment by cash leads to too much waste of time at the toll and in some extreme cars there is a holder while wanting for balance at this toll pay.

 ## Our Solution (Toll Pay)